sjtrny/freelens/README.md

 # FreeLens

-This project provides a reference implementation of [NaviLens](https://www.navilens.com) and [ddTag](https://www.ddtags.com) for educational or self-use purposes.
+This project provides a reference implementation of [NaviLens][3] and [ddTag][4] for educational or personal use.
 Commercial use is at your own risk as NaviLens and ddTag may attempt to enforce their patents.

 ## Components